Vang Vieng Northern Laos, Laos Travel Guide

 Learn More about Local EtiquetteDuring low season, explore less popular sites for more seclusion.

-Discover Quiet SpotsConsider renting a scooter or bicycle for exploring rural areas.
+Discover Quiet SpotsConsider renting a scooter or by bicycle for exploring rural areas.

-Rent TransportationVang Vieng's historical importance is recent, linked to its role during the Vietnam War, rather than ancient civilizations.
+Rent TransportationVang Vieng's historical significance is recent, linked to its role during the Vietnam War, rather than old civilizations.

 The natural environment supports birdlife, but large animals are rare near tourist areas.